Young people no longer just experience gambling at a distance.

 Eight in 10 teenagers have participated in some form of gambling.

 On average, one teen in every high school class has an issue with gambling.

 Gambling is increasingly a part of everyday life.
 Teens see it everywhere - in sport, advertising, online games, social media and in the behaviour of those around them.

-Teenagers with a smartphone or tablet can now gamble anytime, day or night despite underage gambling being illegal in Australia.
-This normalisation of gambling means teenagers are less likely to recognise the dangers of gambling, further increasing the risks that they will gamble and develop problems.
+Anyone with a smartphone or tablet can gamble at any time, day or night - even if they're underage.
+This normalisation of gambling makes teens less likely to recognise the dangers, further increasing the risk they will gamble.